Who We Are

 Tyler grew up in Falmouth and got his BS from UMASS Amherst in Sustainable Food and Farming.
 Tyler led Farming Falmouth's project to plant pawpaw trees on Andrews Farm.
 His special interests are in organization building, outreach to the public, and mushroom cultivation.
 He is currently hard at work finishing a Food System Assessment for Falmouth.
 Tyler recently began the Master in City Planning program at MIT.

-Jeny Christian | Farm Manager
+Jeny Christian | Farming Projects Manager

 Team